-There's a Travel Ban on Dogs Coming to the U.S., and You Can Blame COVID-19
+There's a U.S. Travel Ban for Dogs, and You Can Blame COVID

 A Michigan family recently paid $31,000 to bring back their 5-year-old Black labrador-retriever named Summer from China, where they moved in 2019 for a temporary work assignment.
 That same trip would have cost about $12,000 to $15,000 pre-pandemic, Woolf says.
 But there was only one air cargo option available, which cost $18,000 just to ship the dog.
 The flight landed in Chicago, the closest approved port of entry to the family’s Detroit home.
 They drove about five hours the rest of the way.

 While the CDC’s goal is to lift the ban in July 2022, Pieracci says the suspension could likely last longer as the agency works to find a long-term solution that will safely allow dogs from risky countries into the U.S. Federal health officials “don’t know yet” what that might look like, Pieracci says, but identifying one is a high priority.
-Part of that process involves allowing a public-comment period and responding to feedback, which can take a year or two, she says.
+Part of that involves allowing a public-comment period and responding to feedback.
+The entire process can take a year or two, she says.

 Meanwhile, pet-lovers brace for grueling waits.
 Weldon worries that Sully, who he raised from a ball of fur that could barely stand to a healthy dog prancing around his Marine base, might forget him.
 But he says the heartache that has come from trying to secure a permit is worth it to be able to have Sully home with him for the holidays.